vettom/Reference/BBall/README.md

 - enter total for the quarter
 - == acros any unused team fouls
 - == acros unuses timeout
-- At half time draw line aroung all the fouls committed
+- At half time draw line/box around all the fouls committed

 ### End of game
 - == Double line under last score